5 Reasons You're Not Seeing Results On The Keto Diet & How To Fix Them

 Ketogenic diets (lovingly called "keto" by diet devotees) get results…until they don't.

-Made popular by the weight loss benefits, the results don't lie.
-Studies have shown that during the first three to six months, people on low-carbohydrate diets, like keto, people lose more weight compared to on standard diets (read: higher-carbohydrate).
+Made popular by the weight loss benefits1, the results don't lie.
+Studies have shown that during the first three to six months, people on low-carbohydrate diets, like keto, people lose more weight compared to on standard diets1 (read: higher-carbohydrate).

 To get those benefits and stay in ketosis, you need to dial down your carbohydrates, way down, moderate protein intake, and step up your dietary fat.
 This shifts your body to using ketones as fuel rather than carbohydrates.